jonocodes/blog/content/blog/2025-12-10-southwest-companion-pass.md

 ## How can I get a business card if I don't run a business?

 Sure you do.
 Or maybe you are about to start a business giving people advice on how to use credit cards?
-It doesnt matter.
+It does not matter.
 There is no business police here.

 ## Is it worth paying the yearly fee for these cards?